 Here at the Career Services Office, we work with every student and graduate, regardless of class rank, grade point average, or area of interest.
 We encourage you to schedule a session with a counselor so that you can explore the resources we have at the CSO and share specific advice for your job search.
-As we like to say in the CSO, “the better we know you, the better we can help you!”

 Unfortunately, while it is the CSO’s policy to work with every student and graduate, some employers that recruit at the law school have certain prerequisites for applicants.
 These requirements are usually related to grade point average, class rank, or undergraduate major.
 For instance, many large firms will require candidates to rank in the top 10% of their class.
 Tax or patent firms may require applicants to be eligible to sit for the CPA exam or the patent bar exam, meaning an undergraduate degree in accounting or science will be required.
 You should carefully review each job posting on Symplicity to determine if you meet all eligibility requirements before applying.